 - Express Metroliner Service (Washington, D.C.-New York) trains make the trip in 2 hours, 59 "civilized" minutes with a 92% on-time performance.

 - Begins marketing our expertise at the Beech Grove maintenance facility to commuter agencies and the heavy equipment industry.

-- Florida becomes the eighth state to participate in the 403(b) program, with a daily round-trip Miami-Tampa service
+- Florida becomes the eighth state to participate in the 403(b) program, with the daily Silver Palm (Miami-Tampa).

 - Enhances on-board services including complimentary coffee/tea and newspaper for sleeping car passengers and additional entrees on the dinner menus.

 - Establishes joint Labor/Management Productivity Council.

 - 50% of total operating costs covered with revenue, three years ahead of the Congressional directive.

 - Begins tri-weekly Auto Train service, which becomes so popular, the service is soon expanded to daily operation.

 - "All Aboard Amtrak" advertising campaign and fare plan begins, designed to acquaint public with the improvements in system and passenger amenities.

 - Establishes "On-Board Chief" program to place supervisors on long-distance trains.